gussm/Beer-Name-Generator/README.md

 # Beer-Name-Generator
-This is a small simple program writen in Python 3 that takes a few user inputs and generate a possible beer name from those inputs.
+This is a small simple program written in Python 3 that takes a few user inputs and generate a possible beer name from those inputs.